balderdashy/sails-docs/concepts/ORM/errors.md

 The one time an adapter error _is_ the result of a problem with the request is when there is a uniqueness constraint violation.

-In the case of an adapter error, Waterline will return an Error with `name: 'AdapterError'`.
+In the case of problem with the adapter, the error will have `name: 'AdapterError'`.

 ##### Uniqueness

-A uniqueness occurs when a value that _should_ be unique matches that of another record.
+A uniqueness error occurs when a value that _should_ be unique matches that of another record in the database.
 While this is considered an adapter error, it has its own `code` to differentiate it from a normal adapter error: `code: 'E_UNIQUE'`.

 This sort of error can only occur with `.create()`, `.update()`, `.addToCollection()`, and `.replaceCollection()`.